stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 ```

 However, there is a crucial piece of information missing:
-We have not verified, that `t` is an element of `ts`, nor
+We have not verified that `t` is an element of `ts`, nor
 *which* type it actually is.
 In fact, this is another case
 of an erased existential, and we will have no way to at runtime
 learn something about `t`.
-What we need to do, is pair the value
+What we need to do is to pair the value
 with a proof, that its type `t` is an element of `ts`.
-We could use `Elem` again for this, but we will later need
+We could use `Elem` again for this, but for some use cases
+we will require access to the number of types in the list.
-something a bit more powerful.
-We will therefore use
-a vector instead of a list as our index:
+We will therefore use a vector instead of a list as our index.
+Here is a predicate similar to `Elem` but for vectors:

 ```idris
 data Has :  (v : a) -> (vs  : Vect n a) -> Type where